toku-sa-n/osdev_in_stable_rust/uefi_bootloader.md

-# Write a UEFI bootloader in stable Rust
+# Generate a UEFI binary in stable Rust

 This article is based on [my blog post](https://tokuchan3515.hatenablog.com/entry/2021/08/14/163511).